KuWathsala/ReduxCounter/README.md

 # ReduxCounter

-Sample Counter application using React Native + Redux The complete documentation is available at: https://medium.com/@dkwathsala/getting-started-with-react-native-redux-479fb6e37be4
+Sample Counter application using React Native + Redux.

+The complete documentation is available at: https://medium.com/@dkwathsala/getting-started-with-react-native-redux-479fb6e37be4